-Microbiology is a study of the importance of microbiological organisms in life processes; basic principles of microbiology; isolation, morphology, physiology, identification and applications of bacteria, fungi, and viruses; and medical bacteriology and bacterial involvement in disease.
+Microbiology is a study of the importance of microbiological organisms in life processes; basic principles of microbiology; isolation; morphology; physiology; identification and applications of bacteria, fungi, and viruses; and medical bacteriology and bacterial involvement in disease.
 Concurrent enrollment in BI224L (laboratory) is required.
 This is a four credit hour course.

-Prerequisites: BI 114 General Biology I or BI 124 General Biology II or consent of the instructor.
-Chemistry is recommended.
+Prerequisites: High school biology and/or a college level biology course (BI 114, BI 124, BI 134, BI 144, or BI 214A) successfully completed within the past five years or consent of the instructor